 - It is a good quality alternative to Renogy at a better price

 - Sturdy, durable frame and panel overall

-- The inconsistent – panel received was different from the listed, and the mounting holes were also other.
+- The inconsistent – panel received differed from the listed, and the mounting holes were also other.

 - Durability – there are a few complaints about MC4 connector quality

 - Shipping damages on occasion